 Many mattress shoppers assume that the thicker the top comfort layer is, the better.
-That’s not necessarily true, and especially not if you sleep on your back.
-“Unlike other positions, like sleeping on your side, there’s only one major gap created when you sleep on your back—a recessed space in your lumbar area,” explains Joe Auer, editor of mattress review site Mattress Clarity.
+That's not necessarily true, and especially not if you sleep on your back.
+“Unlike other positions, like sleeping on your side, there's only one major gap created when you sleep on your back—a recessed space in your lumbar area," explains Joe Auer, editor of mattress review site Mattress Clarity.
 So less important than the number of inches in the comfort layer is whether the mattress has adequate lumbar support to help close that gap.
-(Saatva innerspring mattresses, for example, incorporate an extra layer of memory foam in the lumbar region.
-If you’d like more detail, see our spinal zone enhancement page.)
+(Saatva innerspring mattresses, for example, incorporate an extra layer of memory foam in the lumbar region.)
 Lumbar support is one of the most important variables when selecting the best mattress for back sleepers with back pain.

 Comfort is important for back sleepers, but so is durability.
 “The shorter the lifespan, the faster the mattress begins to sag, which isn't good for back sleepers who require a lot of spinal support," explains Breus.
 Factors that affect innerspring mattress longevity include the style and thickness of coils, quality of the materials, and number and type of layers.
 (Here are more tips on what to look for in a quality innerspring.)
 Customer reviews can help too, but stay away from reviews that focus on comfort, which is subject.
 Instead look for reviews that address how well a mattress has performed over time.
 A quality mattress should last 10 years or more.